Best Make Ahead Stuffing (Crisp Top, Soft Center)

 Instructions

-- PREPARE BREAD CUBES: Toast bread slices in 350F/177C oven for 5 minutes on each side until nicely toasted.
-Rip or cut dry bread into 1/2 inch/1.27 cm pieces.
+- PREPARE BREAD CUBES: Toast bread slices in 300F/149C oven for 20-30 minutes until crsip all the way through and nicely browned.
+Timing will depend on thickness of bread.
+Rip or cut toasted bread into 1/2 inch/1.27 cm pieces.

 - PREPARE VEGETABLE MIXTURE: While bread is toasting, cut celery, onions and any other vegetables you are using into large chunks and place in food processor.
 You might need to do this in two batches.
 Process until finely chopped.
 (Alternatively, chop vegetables finely with a knife).
 Melt butter in large skillet on medium-high heat.
 Add vegetables, garlic and seasonings.
 Sauté until tender and most of the liquid from the veggies has evaporated, about 8-10 minutes.